Adel-Hani-Saaed/ITI-Graduation-project-/README.md

    Connect the Smart Drive vehicle hardware to your computer.

 4. **Run the Demo Application**:
-   Execute the demo application to experience the capabilities of SmartDrive.
+   Execute the demo application to experience the capabilities of the Smart Drive vehicle.

-These steps will guide you through the process of setting up and running the demo, allowing you to explore SmartDrive's features and functionality.
+These steps will guide you through the process of setting up and running the demo, allowing you to explore the Smart Drive vehicle's features and functionality.